deepthi1107/amazon_finefood_reviews/README.md

 I have downloaded the amazon food reviews dataset from Kaggle.

-Using Natural Language Processing model I have done analyzed the dataset.
+Using Natural Language Processing model I have analyzed the dataset.

 Project overview: